Unusual things to do in London: hidden gems and quirky spots

 The Garden at 120 London

-This roof garden is one of the coolest hidden gems in London.
+This roof garden is one of the coolest unusual things to do in London.

 The garden is right on top of the Fen Court office building, open to the public and free to enter.